 BOTANY & HARVESTING: Passionflower is a climbing vine growing up to 28ft (9m), with three-lobed leaves, large and ornate flowers, and egg-shaped fruits.
 Native to the south United States, Central America, and South America, passionflower is now extensively cultivated in North America and in Europe.
 The aerial parts are harvested most commonly when the plant is in flower.

-APPLICATIONS: Passionflower is widely used as a gentle yet effective remedy for easing insomnia, sleeplessness, and disturbed sleep with no next-day hangover.
+APPLICATIONS: Passionflower is widely used as a gentle yet effective herbal ally for easing insomnia, sleeplessness, and disturbed sleep with no next-day hangover.
 Its sedative action is suited to quieting repetitive, circular, and obsessive thoughts that often keep us up at night, and the herb will have a more noticeable hypnotic (sleep-inducing) effect for the underslept.
 Passionflower is an especially helpful herbal ally during the holiday season, or anytime we find ourselves worrying and feeling overwhelmed over our to-do list.
 Although passionflower's effects bring such nighttime relaxation, this tonic nervine can also be worked with throughout the day to help ease anxiety and nervousness.
 Passionflower is also a relaxing diaphoretic, allowing the heat of both fevers and agitation to be released.

 PREPARATIONS: Passionflower is especially effective when combined with skullcap (Scutellaria lateriflora).
 This combo is often referred to by herbalists as "S & P" because they so naturally go together like salt and pepper.
 These plants have an almost immediate influence when smoked, making them great allies to have on hand for stressful day smoke breaks and nightcap sessions.
 "Pulse dosing" is recommended for sleep formulas: take a puff an hour before bed, a puff twenty minutes later, another puff twenty minutes later, and another puff before getting into bed.